-- 9.1.3 Grievance/Appeal Records and Reports - 9.1.3.1 A copy of an oral Grievances log and records of resolution of written Appeals shall be retained in accordance with the provisions of S.C.
-Code Ann. § 38-33-110 (A)(2) and 42 CFR § 438.416(a), and made available to the SCDHHS upon request or as required by the Managed Care Process and Procedure Manual. - 9.1.3.1.1 The CONTRACTOR shall provide the Department with a quarterly and annual Grievance and Appeal report that contains at a minimum these elements as specified in 42
+- 9.3.1 Grievance/Appeal Records and Reports - 9.3.1.1 A copy of an oral Grievances log and records of any Appeals, including Appeals filed directly with the Contractor and the State's Fair Hearing system, shall be retained in accordance with the provisions of S.C.
+Code Ann. § 38-33-110 (A)(2) and made available to the Department upon request or as required by this contract. - 9.3.1.1.1 The CONTRACTOR shall provide the Department with a quarterly and annual Grievance and Appeal report that contains at a minimum, those requirements as stated in 42 CFR 438.416(b) and as described in the Managed Care Report Companion Guide. - 9.3.1.1.2 All Appeal and Grievance records shall be accurately maintained in a manner accessible to the Department and available upon request to CMS. - 9.3.1.1.3 The Contractor shall maintain a separate spreadsheet for oral Grievances and Appeals, written Grievances and Appeals, and records of disposition. - 9.4 Handling of Grievances and Appeals